James-Ansley/latenights-textbook/docs/intro.md

 Welcome to the LateNights Textbook :tada:

-This textbook intends to provide a _practical_ introduction to data structures and algorithms.
+A practical introduction to programming using the Python programming language.

 ## Feedback